tk3369/BinaryTraits.jl/README.md

 # BinaryTraits.jl

 BinaryTraits is yet another traits library for Julia.
 This package focuses on usability - traits should be simple to understand and easy to use.
+For that reason, it is designed to be an "*opinionated* library, and it follow certain conventions.

 The underlying mechanism is just [Holy Traits](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book.html).
 If you think about Holy Traits as the powerful manual transmission, then BinaryTraits is like automatic transmission.
-The machinery is the same but it is a lot pleasant to use for casual users.
+The machinery is the same but it is a lot more pleasant to use for casual users.

 A design consideration is to support only binary traits.
 You either can do something or you cannot.
-Putting this restriction in place makes everything easier.
+Putting this restriction in place makes everything easier (at least for me 😉).
 Traits must be explicitly assigned to data types.

 This package supports the concept of composite traits.
 A composite traits is defined as a data type that exhibits all of the underlying traits.